-During COVID-19, some construction sites have executed project shutdowns due to stay-at-home and social distancing mandates, personal decision, lack of available inspections, or shortage of manpower and materials.
-As this takes place, mitigation measures such as weather proofing, implementing project site upkeep and addressing safety and security concerns are crucial.
+During COVID-19, some construction sites have executed project shutdowns due to stay-at-home and social distancing mandates, personal decisions, lack of available inspections, or shortage of manpower and materials.
+As this takes place, mitigation measures such as weatherproofing, implementing project site upkeep, and addressing safety and security concerns are crucial.

 As owners and contractors see revenue income decreasing, tough decisions may have to be made in order to stay afloat, such as withholding delay damages or slowly releasing funds for payment applications.
 Some projects might even fail and must be taken over by a lender for potential recovery.
 To mitigate risk and reduce operation capital, contractors may opt to pay subcontractors to perform the work or utilize bonded warehousing to store materials for the release of payment.

-Bankruptcies, layoffs and reduced labor forces may occur due to the decrease of permissible work and the extent of funds owed from multiple projects.
+Bankruptcies, layoffs, and reduced labour forces may occur due to the decrease of permissible work and the extent of funds owed from multiple projects.
 These issues are likely to affect planned production rates and schedules, resulting in loss of productivity and delays to completion.